EmperorJack/mixxx-pi-config/README.md

 ### Controllers

-- Make sure to copy any custom controller mapping files to the mixxx controllers folder.
+- Make sure to copy any custom controller mapping files to the mixxx user controllers folder (e.g: `~/.mixxx/controllers`).
 You must restart mixxx for the mappings to appear
 - Configure MIDI device in controllers preferences

 ### Interface

 - Modify LateNight skin `MinimumSize` to match your display (e.g: `800,450` for the Raspberry Pi 7" Touch Display).
-You can find the config file in the mixxx skins folder e.g: `mixxx/skins/LateNight/skin.xml`.
+You can find the config file in the mixxx skins folder e.g: `/usr/share/mixxx/skins/LateNight/skin.xml`.
+Before doing this, it's best to copy and rename the skin folder into the mixxx user skins folder (e.g: `~/.mixxx/skins/LateNightCustom`).
 You must restart mixxx for these changes to take effect
 - Open skin settings, uncheck mixer section, set deck size to compact
 - Set locale to system in interface preferences
 - Enable start in full-screen mode

 ### Waveforms

-- Set waveform type to HSV, frame rate to 45, default zoom level to 14.3%
+- Set waveform type to RGB, frame rate to 45, default zoom level to 14.3%

 ## Acknowledgements